hoh/reloadr/README.rst

 This allows it to reload code that is followed by blocking instructions such as the infinite loops you can find in the examples.

+To achieve this, Reloadr relies on  `RedBaron
+<https://github.com/psycojoker/redbaron/>`_ , an great tool for manipulating
+Python source code.